Cam Akers: Minnesota Vikings (second stint)

 On October 15, 2024, the Texans traded Akers and a 2026 conditional seventh-round draft pick to the Vikings in exchange for a conditional 2026 sixth-round pick.
 He finished the 2024 season with 104 carries for 444 rushing yards and two rushing touchdowns to go with 14 receptions for 68 receiving yards and three receiving touchdowns.

 New Orleans Saints

 On June 13, 2025, Akers signed with the New Orleans Saints.
 On August 25, Akers was released by the Saints.

 Minnesota Vikings (third stint)

 On September 17, 2025, the Minnesota Vikings signed Akers to their practice squad.

 On October 4, Akers was elevated to the Vikings active roster prior to a Week 5 matchup against the Cleveland Browns in London on October 5.
 In the game, Akers threw a 32-yard touchdown pass to tight end Josh Oliver as the Vikings won 21–17.
 Akers was moved back to the practice squad the day following the game.
+On November 22, he was released.

+Seattle Seahawks

+On November 26, 2025, Akers signed with the Seattle Seahawks.
+He was waived on December 11, but signed with their practice squad two days later.
+The Seahawks went on to win Super Bowl LX over the New England Patriots, giving Akers his second Super Bowl championship.
+On February 12, 2026, he signed a reserve/futures contract with the Seahawks.

+On April 27, 2026, Akers was released by the Seahawks.